Generalized skyrmion crystals with applications to neutron stars: Introduction

+The main idea is the identification between all $3$-tori $(\mathbb{R}^3/\Lambda,d)$, with $d$ the Euclidean metric, and the unit $3$-torus $\mathbb{T}^3=\mathbb{R}^3/\mathbb{Z}^3$, where $\mathbb{T}^3$ is equipped with the flat pullback metric $g=F^*d$ via a diffeomorphism $F: \mathbb{T}^3 \rightarrow \mathbb{R}^3/\Lambda$.
+Varying the metric $g$ on $\mathbb{T}^3$ is equivalent to considering variations of the period lattice $\Lambda$.
+It is convenient to think of the metric $g$ as a constant symmetric-positive-definite matrix $(g_{ij})$.
+Then one can address this variational problem by identifying the gradient of the energy with respect to the metric $(g_{ij})$ with the stress-energy tensor $(S_{ij})$ of the field $\varphi$.
 Auckly and Kapitanski \cite{Kapitanski_2003} showed that, for fixed metric $g$, the energy functional $E(\varphi,g)$ attains a minimum.
 In \cite{Leask_2023} they proved that, for fixed field configuration $\varphi$, any critical metric $g$ of the energy functional $E(\varphi,g)$ is in fact a unique local minimum.
 Hence the period lattice $\Lambda$, for which the Skyrme field $\varphi$ has minimum energy, is unique (up to automorphism).
 This means that the resulting periodic crystalline configuration is indeed a true energy minimizer with respect to both variations of the period lattice $\Lambda$ and the Skyrme field $\varphi$.
 This slightly improves on the known crystalline solutions at medium and large densities, i.e. above the nuclear saturation point, but it has a tremendous impact on the low density regime where non-homogeneous solutions are expected to exist.